 A change in grade may be made when either a computational error by the instructor or processing error have occurred.
 A request for a grade change must be made within 60 calendar days of the grade being issued.
-Requests are honored only when approved by the Dean of the student's school (Day Campus), or Vice President for Columbia College Global or designee; or Provost or designee.
+Requests are honored only when approved by the Dean of the student's school or Provost or designee.